 Every Christmas and New Year the business puts pressure on staff to work extra hours, often at short notice.
 Do I have to do it?

-Unless your contract states otherwise, working additional hours is voluntary and should be agreed mutually between you and your manager.
+Unless your contract states otherwise, working overtime is voluntary and should be agreed mutually between you and your manager.

 My store is very cold over Christmas.
 What can I do?